Wendy Alexander: Post-leadership

-Member of the House of Lords
+House of Lords

 In December 2024, Alexander was nominated for a life peerage as part of the 2024 Political Peerages; she was created Baroness Alexander of Cleveden, of Cleveden in the City of Glasgow on 3 February 2025 and made her maiden speech on 6 March 2025.
+Since January 2026, she has served on the House of Lords Liaison Committee and the Numeracy for Life Committee.